beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 \end{CD}
 $$

-if use optimization algorithm such as gradient descent to train a plain neural network, without extra shortcuts or skip connections, training error like below graph. <span style="color:red">But in reality your training error get worse if you pick a network that’s too deep</span>.
+if use optimization algorithm such as gradient descent to train a plain neural network, without extra shortcuts or skip connections, training error like below graph. <span style="color:red">But in reality your training error get worse(train error first decrease then increase) if you pick a network that’s too deep</span>.

 <span style="background-color:#FFFF00">For ResNet is that even as the number of layers gets deeper, having the performance of training error keeping going down, even train over a hundred of layers.
 It **helps with the vanishing and exploding problems**.
 It allows  train much deeper neural networks without appreciable loss in performance </span>